Moreton Corbet Castle

 Imagine that you're with us as we're sitting in the bailey or courtyard with our backs towards the kitchen fireplaces.
 The gatehouse is to the left, the great tower to the right and we're looking out over the Elizabethan wing.

-Ariel and Plan Views of Moreton Corbet Castle taken from English Heritage Information Boards
+Plan View of Moreton Corbet Castle taken from English Heritage Information Board

 Moreton Corbet is another remote location in Shropshire, a little off the beaten track.
 Our planned day changed when the rain started to pour down just before we were due to start a 2-3 hours walk.
 As we drove back towards Shrewsbury the rain stopped and allowed us to explore this fascinating castle.
 It's all freshly washed and looking clean.
 There’s no one else here, the site is ours.